 What does a governess do?

-• A governess will usually live in, and work five or six days per week.
-Her hours will be defined by contract, she will not usually be on call 24 hours a day.
+• Usually live-in and work five to six days per week.
+The hours are defined by family’s needs.
+However, they are not available 24 hours a day.

 What makes a good governess?

 An average London governess is in high demand.
 This is because they are:

 • Easily work with others (e.g. nanny).